zerosonesfun/terminal-billy/README.md

 </div>
 ~~~

-Finally, to get the email working, edit and include the send_email.php in the proper spot on your server.
+Finally, to get the email working, edit and include the send_email.php file in the proper spot on your server.
 Also, create an empty ratelimit.txt file in the same spot for some added protection.

 ---